jest-community/vscode-jest/README.md

 #### outputConfig

 The `outputConfig` controls the Jest output experience by specifying when and where to create, display, and clear the output content.
 It supports 2 output panels: `TEST RESULTS` and `TERMINAL`.
-The `TEST RESULTS` panel displays test results in the order they were run, while the `TERMINAL` panel organizes outputs by workspace folder. `TERMINAL` panel also contains the non-test run outputs, such as [quick-fix link](#quick-fix-chooser), extension auto-config info and tips.
+The `TEST RESULTS` panel displays test results in the order they were run, while the `TERMINAL` panel organizes outputs by workspace folder. `TERMINAL` panel also contains the non-test run outputs, such as [quick-fix link](#quick-fix-chooser), extension auto-config info, and tips.

 **Type Definitions**
 ```ts